 Most of us think that debt is a four-letter word because, well, technically it is!
 But as any good financial advisor will tell you, not all debt is created equal.
 And knowing the difference between good debt and bad debt can spell the difference between pursuing your dreams or putting them off until who knows when.

 One of the top three reasons students across Canada postpone their education, sometimes indefinitely, is because they don’t want to be in debt when they graduate.
-Many of them decide to work for a year instead and save up for school.
-Fair!
-We get it.
-But here are 5 FACTS about student loans that could change your mind and get your dreams moving faster than you think:
+That’s why its important to learn about all types of financial aid and how it can help to achieve your goals.

 (for Canadian residents only)